SpuzzSomchai/yt-revanced-nonroot/README.md

 ✅ In [patch.sh](patch.sh)

- ✒️ Edit `# for var` to build Revanced, Revanced Extended or Both.
+ ✒️ Edit `for name` to build Revanced, Revanced Extended or Both.

-✒️  Edit `YTVERSION` to set specific or auto choose YouTube version supported.
-Number for specific version,blank or # before YTVERSION for auto choose version
+✒️  Edit `*ytversion` to set specific or auto choose YouTube version supported.
+Number for specific version,blank or # before *ytversion for auto choose version

 ✅ Run github actions and wait 2 minutes if build 1 and 4 minutes if Both